ocxtal/nd/README.md

   # ```
   #
 $ cat quick.txt
+The quick brown frog jumps over the lazy dog.
 ```

 *Example 3.
 Editing the file using `nd` and `vipe` with the `--patch-back` option.
 The `--inplace` option tells nd to write back the patched stream to the original file.
 The mosaics after the second `|` are ignored when interpreting patches.*